 For example, were we to apply the refined versions of the doctrines proposed herein, the one-two punch of Aggregation Theory 2.0 and Moat Map 2.0 would have been far more prescriptive for Walmart, who needed to mount a counteroffensive against Amazon’s disruptive threat two decades ago, then needed to fall-back into a more defensive scheme after Amazon had already scaled — as discussed at the top.
 Unfortunately, Walmart lacked a playbook back in the naughts; then the roadmap provided by the legacy Aggregation Theory this decade would have led it on a fool’s errand.

 This has additional implications for competition and regulation.
 For instance, to evaluate the health of competition in a given market, regulators may want to drop market constituents into two separate buckets — one for each of the Moat’s endpoints.
-In antitrust matters, it’s hard to imagine problematic monopoly powers being manifest outside of that Moat — given the Misjudgment of Solomon’s dictum and the Janus Rule’s single path-of-least-resistance for each given supply chain (differentiated vs commoditized).
-At the same time, the market leaders at each end of the Moat cannot use rival(s) who occupy other quadrants as evidence of competition.
+In antitrust matters, it’s hard to imagine problematic monopoly powers being manifest outside of that Moat — given the Misjudgment of Solomon’s dictum and the Janus Rule’s single path-of-least-resistance for each value chain (differentiated vs commoditized).
+At the same time, the market leaders at each end of the Moat cannot use rival(s) who occupy other quadrants as evidence of competition in the same vector.

 Finally, any time an innovation materially lowers the marginal cost structure of a business, regulators should now know what to look-out for with regards to imperialist strategies designed to consolidate problematic market power.

 Applying the Janus Rule and the Misjudgment of Solomon